foundry-rs/starknet-foundry/design_documents/contract_verification.md

 ## Proposed Solution

 We propose to design a dedicated `verify` command for the `sncast` tool, and add a mechanism whereby this command can be implemented for various Blockchain Explorers.
+We define a "generic" contract verification interface and propose to implement the interface by "adapters" specific to respective explorers.

 ### `sncast` utility command - `verify`